RameenAbdal/StyleFlow/README.md

 ## License

 All rights reserved.
-Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**) The code is released for academic research use only.
+Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**).
+The code is released for academic research use only.

 ## Citation
 If you use this research/codebase, please cite our papers.